 In 2017, an in-depth internal analysis was completed, giving insight into the trends and the root causes of discrimination and harassment.
 Multiple actions have been taken, such as improving the current anti-discrimination and anti-harassment directive.
 New rules have been developed to clarify what is expected from employees and managers.
-Also, a dilemma-based training was developed, tested and is currently being rolled out throughout the company.
+Also, a dilemma-based training was developed, tested and rolled out throughout the company.
 A coaching and counselling framework for victims is being optimized to support victims of discrimination or harassment.

 We are developing an increasingly engaged, diverse and capable workforce which can deliver our vision of leading performance in the markets in which we operate.
 We believe it’s also important that our management teams reflect the diversity of our overall workforce, because inclusive and diverse teams are better able to understand customer needs and innovate to meet their requirements.

 Diversity and inclusion principles have been embedded in our people management processes and leadership training.
 We continue to assess how to close the 8% gap between the average male and female salary at executive level.
 Analysis showed that only 0.3% of the 8% overall gap can be attributed to gender, while the rest of the gap can be attributed to other factors such as function, age, salary grade and country of work.